trilinos/TrilinosWiki/Policies--|-Testing.md

 ## Overview

-Trilinos now uses CTest and CDash for testing and display of test results.
+Trilinos uses CTest and CDash for testing and display of test results.
 With CTest/CDash, a testing day is from 10 p.m. to 10 p.m.
 MST.
 CDash pages for current results can be found below.

 NOTE: Many of the Trilinos Nightly builds are temporarily being sent to the following site CDash site: